FidesInnova/zkiot-rust/README.md

 ### Welcome to the zk-IoT repository!
 This repository contains the source code for the smart contracts that power the zk-IoT framework within the FidesInnova platform.
 These smart contracts are designed to facilitate secure, transparent, and efficient interactions in decentralized IoT environments.

 ## Overview
-In this page, we will review function-hiding functional commitment zero-knowledge proof (ZKP) scheme.
+In this page, we will implement function-hiding functional commitment zero-knowledge proof (ZKP) scheme.
 This scheme is a tuple `(Setup, Commit, Eval)` that utilizes three protocols:

 1. **Polynomial Commitment Scheme**
 2. **Proof of Function Relation (PFR)**